FAQ — Alta Vista: Recreation Centers - TD amenities - Activity Suggestions

 • Cottonwood.
 Iconic restaurant on the hill above old-town Truckee.
 Rustic ambiance with great historic photos.
 This was the original Truckee “resort” back in the day.
 The kitchen has varied over the years so check yelp before you book. $$$($)

 • Wild Cherries - great coffee, pastries, sandwiches & salads.
 Owned by a former Olympian.
-Puts Starbucks and most other coffee places to shame. $$
+Puts Starbucks and most other coffee places to shame. $$.
+Closing at 4:00.

 • Tahoe Donner Cross Country & Equestrian Center.
 Fully renovated in 2015; Good lunch spot.
 Bar, Fire pit etc. Hours vary by season. $$